 2. Velocity Indicators: Cycle Time

-Cycle time trends reveal whether your current pace is sustainable:
+Watch cycle time trends to judge whether your current pace can last:

 - Stable or declining: Team has capacity headroom

-- Rising: Team is at or over capacity—work is piling up
+- Rising: Team is at or over capacity, and work is piling up

 - Volatile: Inconsistent process or external blockers